How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • play musical instruments - piano, guitar, etc.

-• do needlework - embroidery, appliqué, quilling, etc.
+• do handicrafts - embroidery, applique, quilling, etc.

 Read also:

-What to do if the ribs are broken - first aid
+What to do if ribs are broken - first aid

 The main thing is to do them not occasionally, but regularly.

-Learn about recovery after a fracture from the proposed video:
+Learn about recovery after a fracture from the following video:

 Features of development after a fracture

-The thumb is often fractured.
+The thumb is often broken.
 Such a fracture can be confused with a dislocation - only a doctor can make an accurate diagnosis.

 Thumb

-After removing the plaster or bandage, a long rehabilitation is required.
+After removing the cast or bandage, long-term rehabilitation is required.

 Phalanx

-Exercises for developing phalanxes are simple, they are easy to perform at home.
-Do each of them 10 times, but at the same time observe your feelings.
+Exercises to develop the phalanges are simple and easy to do at home.
+Perform each of them 10 times, but at the same time observe your sensations.
 If you want to do more, feel free to do it.
-If pain or severe discomfort appears, reduce the number of approaches.
+If pain or severe discomfort occurs, reduce the number of approaches.

 Table 1.
 Exercises for the phalanx.

-LockPut your fingers together in a lock and knead them well.
+LockLock your fingers together and knead them thoroughly.

-handfulConnect your fingers so that they gather in a pile.
-Now without separating, spread your fingers apart.
-Return to initial position.
+HeapBring your fingers together so that they form a bunch.
+Now, without separating, spread your fingers apart.
+Return to starting position.

 FistClench and unclench your fingers into a fist.
 Try to feel every bone, every joint.
 The number of squeezes depends entirely on how you feel.

 FanSpread your fingers as wide as you can.
-Don't worry if it hurts a little - it's completely normal.
-This is a great stretch for the joints.
+Don't be alarmed if it hurts a little - this is completely normal.
+This is a great stretch for your joints.

 CaterpillarPlace your hands perpendicular to the table on your fingertips.
-Lower your hand sharply, pressing your palm to the table, gather your fingers into a fist and straighten.
+Lower your hand sharply, pressing your palm to the table, gather your fingers into a fist and straighten it.
 Return the brush to its original position.
-You need to repeat several times in a row, imitating the movements of a crawling caterpillar.
+You need to repeat it several times in a row, imitating the movements of a crawling caterpillar.

-lyeWe connect all the fingers so that we get a shoulder blade.
-Alternately we make cracks between the fingers.
+LyeWe connect all the fingers so that we get a spatula.
+Alternately make slits between your fingers.

-StretchingInterlock your fingers into the lock and stretch your arms forward with your palms outward, without separating the lock.
+StretchingLock your fingers together and extend your arms forward, palms facing outward, without releasing the lock.
 Stretch so that your fingers stretch.
 Now press the lock with your palms towards you.
-Fingers should also stretch well.
+Your fingers should also stretch well.

-DrumHands should be placed on the table.
-Raise your fingers from the table alternately, then together, thus drumming on the table.
-Make sure that the fingers lie exactly, one to one.
+DrumHands need to be placed on the table.
+Raise your fingers from the table one at a time, then together, thus drumming on the table.
+Make sure that your fingers lie flat, one to one.

-Fracture of the little finger on the hand is a rare injury that occurs more often in childhood.
+A fracture of the little finger on the hand is a rare injury, occurring more often in childhood.
 Treatment usually does not require hospitalization or surgery.

-Recovery occurs quickly, the patient retains his ability to work or loses it for a period of no more than 15-20 days.
+Recovery occurs quickly, the patient retains his ability to work or is deprived of it for a period of no more than 15-20 days.

-The operation may be required only in case of significant damage to the phalanges of the finger, compression or comminuted fractures of the little finger.
+Surgery may be required only for significant damage to the phalanges of the finger, compression or splinter fractures of the little finger.

 Causes of fractures

-Finger fractures can result from both direct ( swipe, fall), and indirect (twisting, overextension) impact.
+Finger fractures can result from either direct ( swipe, fall), and indirect (twisting, hyperextension) effects.
 You can read more about finger fractures.

-In childhood, the most common finger fractures are caused by an indirect impact (falling on a straightened hand).
-Injuries sustained by adults are usually the result of the direct application of traumatic force (falling heavy objects on the hand, accidents at work).
+In childhood, the most common fractures of the fingers are those caused by indirect impacts (falling on a straightened hand).
+Injuries suffered by adults usually result from the direct application of traumatic force (falling heavy objects onto the hand, industrial accidents).

-The majority of patients with pathological fractures are elderly people.
+The majority of patients with pathological fractures are elderly.
 This is due to age-related changes in the skeleton.

 Types and symptoms of finger fractures